aichasarr/pov-mongodb-spark-connector/README.md

 ---
 ## Description
 This proof showcases how to leverage MongoDB data in your JupyterLab notebooks via the MongoDB Spark Connector and PySpark.
-We will load financial transactions data into MongoDB, write and read from collections then compute an aggregation pipeline running *$lookup* query with *$search* to find customers from the customers collections whose accounts have purchased both *CurrencyService* and *InvestmentStock* products in the accounts collection.
+We will load financial transactions data into MongoDB, write and read from collections then compute an aggregation pipeline running *$lookup* query with *$search* to find customers from the customers's collection whose accounts have purchased both *CurrencyService* and *InvestmentStock* products in the accounts collection.

 This repository has two components:
 - Docker compose file which contains the docker compose file that to spin up the environment